Built for all times.

 - We take a long-term view.
 We invest for the long term because we make long-term commitments to our policyholders.
 We will and do forsake the potential of short-term gains in order to preserve long-term safety.

 - We maintain ample liquidity.
 We ensure we have enough liquid assets to meet our obligations to our policyholders.

 - We don’t blindly follow the crowd.
-We have learned over the years to avoid the frenzy of overheated markets and panics when markets tumble.
+We have learned over the years to avoid the frenzy of overheated markets and avoid panic when markets tumble.

 New York Life’s career agency system is the heart of the company.
-As evidence of the quality training and expertise of our agents, New York Life agents have led the Million Dollar Round Table (the premier association for excellence in the life insurance industry) for almost 60 consecutive years.
-We believe our policyholders should always be able to rely on top-level service from their agents.
+As evidence of the quality training and expertise of our agents, New York Life agents have led the Million Dollar Round Table (the premier association for excellence in the life insurance industry) for 61 consecutive years.
+We believe our policy owners should always be able to rely on top-level service from their agents.

 Held to the highest standards, your agent’s mission is to ensure you are given the greatest possible attention and to assist you both today and as your needs change, well into the future.